rgeraldes24/hyperion/docs/units-and-global-variables.rst

     Both the timestamp and the block hash can be influenced by miners to some degree.
-    Bad actors in the mining community can for example run a casino payout function on a chosen hash and just retry a different hash if they did not receive any compensation, e.g. Zond.
+    Bad actors in the mining community can for example run a casino payout function on a chosen hash and just retry a different hash if they did not receive any compensation, e.g. Quanta.

     The current block timestamp must be strictly larger than the timestamp of the last block, but the only guarantee is that it will be somewhere between the timestamps of two